fernanda-miron/nf-selection/README.md

-    --notphased [This argument may be used if the input VCF file is not phased] --genetic_map [This argument may be used if the user want to set its own genetic map] --mart  [This argument may be used if the user wants to annotate the PBS results with a mart file] --imart [This argument may be used if the user wants to annotate the iHS results with a mart file] --imerged AND --pmerged [This arguments may be used TOGETHER to set the cutoff for iHS and PBS in the process of merging results]
+    --notphased [This argument may be used if the input VCF file is not phased] --genetic_map [This argument may be used if the user want to set its own genetic map] --imerged AND --pmerged [This arguments may be used TOGETHER to set the cutoff for iHS and PBS in the process of merging results]
-    --cutoff [This argument may be used to draw a cutoff line in the iHS plots] --maff [This argument may be used to set the maff value in the iHS computing]

 -------------------------------------------------------------------------------
 ### **Running the pipeline**